mhauru/uhlmann-fidelities-from-tensor-networks/README.md

-In this folder you can Python 3/NumPy implementations of the tensor network methods described in the paper "Uhlmann fidelities from tensor networks".
+In this folder you can find Python 3/NumPy implementations of the tensor network methods described in the paper "Uhlmann fidelities from tensor networks".
 This code can be used to reproduce the benchmark results for the Ising model, shown in the paper.
 It should not be considered a reference implementation, as it is simply a semi-cleaned snap shot of the author's personal codebase.
 It includes unused, possibly broken bits, does certain things in unnecessarily complicated and over general ways, and is conversely ad hoc at other times.
 The main purpose of the code is to function as the ultimate reference for how the results in the paper were produced, and at the same time as a proof that the algorithms described in the paper really do produce the plots shown.

 The main content is in the files MPS/UMPS.py and MPS/McMPS.py.
 UMPS.py implements a class for uniform, infinite Matrix Product States.
 McMPS